evasys-community/moodle-block_onlinesurvey/README.md

 Theme support
 -------------
-This plugin has been developed on and tested with Moodle Core's Boost and Clean themes.
+This plugin has been developed on and tested with Moodle Core's Boost and Clean (until Moodle 3.6) and Classic (from Moodle 3.7 on) themes.
-While this plugin should also work with other Bootstrap-based third party themes, we can't support any other theme than Boost and Clean.
+While this plugin should also work with other Bootstrap-based third party themes, we can't support any other theme than Boost, Clean and Classic.

 Plugin repositories